matthew-brett/pydagogue/curious_git.rst

 At this point, we can go into the file with a text editor, decide which changes to keep, and make a new commit that records our decision.

-I decided that both pieces of text were useful, but I want to integrated them with some changes.
+I decided that both pieces of text were useful, but I want to integrate them with some changes.
 I do the edits by writing the file I want directly:

 .. prizewrite::